Kate Garraway

-Kathryn Mary Draper Garraway MBE (born 4 May 1967) is an English broadcaster and journalist.
+Kathryn Mary Draper-Garraway MBE (born 4 May 1967) is an English broadcaster and journalist.
 In the 1990s, Garraway was a journalist for ITV News Central and later a co-presenter of ITV News Meridian.
 From 2000 to 2010, she co-presented GMTV.
 Currently, Garraway is the presenter of Mid Mornings with Kate Garraway on Smooth Radio and newsreader (on Thursdays) and co-anchor (on Fridays) of the ITV Breakfast programme Good Morning Britain.

 Early life

-Garraway's father was a civil servant and her mother was a teacher.
+Garraway was born in Abingdon, Berkshire.
+Her father was a civil servant and her mother was a teacher.
 She attended Dunmore Primary School and Fitzharrys School in Abingdon.
-She then graduated from Bath College of Higher Education (now Bath Spa University) with a degree in English and History.
+She then graduated from Bath College of Higher Education (now Bath Spa University) with a degree in English and history.

 Career

 Television

 In 1989, Garraway joined the South edition of ITV News Central on ITV Central as a production journalist, reporter and news presenter.
 In 1996, she became co-presenter of the South East edition of ITV News Meridian on ITV Meridian after she was "talent spotted" by a boss who viewed her presenting a three-minute bulletin on ITV Central.

 In 1998, Garraway joined Sunrise on Sky News with Martin Stanford.

 Garraway joined GMTV in September 2000, co-presenting GMTV Today with Andrew Castle each Friday (and Thursdays later on).
 Garraway eventually went on to share presenting duties with Fiona Phillips and Emma Crosby.
 In 2009, when GMTV relaunched, she co-hosted the programme with Ben Shephard, presenting on Mondays, Tuesdays and alternate Wednesdays.
 During Garraway's time at GMTV, she had also co-presented with Eamonn Holmes, John Stapleton and Dan Lobb.
 She presented her final show on 31 August 2010.

-She presented one series of Too Many Cooks in 2004.
+Garraway presented one series of Too Many Cooks in 2004.
 In 2007, she was a questioner on The People's Quiz.
 In 2009, Garraway presented The Biggest Loser for ITV.
 She was later replaced by Davina McCall.
 Garraway was a regular panellist on Wall of Fame, hosted by David Walliams.

-She became entertainment editor of Daybreak on ITV Breakfast (the successor to GMTV) in September 2010.
+Garraway became entertainment editor of Daybreak on ITV Breakfast (the successor to GMTV) in September 2010.
 On 6 December 2011, she took over from Christine Bleakley as the main presenter on an interim basis.
 On 4 May 2012, it was announced Lorraine Kelly would become the permanent replacement for Bleakley in September 2012.
 On 3 August 2012, it was reported that Garraway had signed a new contract to present each Friday in Kelly's absence.
 On 15 February 2014, it was announced Kelly would additionally front the Friday edition of Lorraine.